congthang1/jitsi-kubernetes/README.md

 0. Search for all place in the code marked as: ``<< update this >> `` and update them!

-1. Deploy main jitsi web server on kubernetes shard 0
+1. Deploy main jitsi web server on kubernetes shard 0:

+    - Connect ``kubectl`` to kuberenets shard 0

     - Create kubernetes namespace
     ``kubectl create namespace jitsi``